yashwanth-alapati/remote-dev-ai/README.md

 - Lambda invokes the MCP server to fetch issue data and pipeline it into the Backend AI engine

 ### AI Code Generation
 - Anthropic accessed via secured API keys
+### Front-end
+- Vercel Platform

 ## Project Impact and Importance